-- 2 Use the student as the translator.
-Even if parent-teacher conferences are student led, they may well become misled if parents and teachers are unable to communicate independently.
-Using the student as the translator can put the student in an awkward position where loyalty and respect for their teachers and their family can feel contradictory. - ◆ Assume that any bilingual adult will be a successful translator.
+• Use the student as the translator.
+Even if conferences between an educator and family are student-led, they may well become misled if a student's guardian[s] and the educator[s] are unable to communicate independently.
+Using the student as the translator can put the student in an awkward position where loyalty and respect for their teachers and their family can feel contradictory.

+• Assume that any bilingual adult will be a successful translator.
 Using families of other students, or other students themselves, compromises privacy.
 What is gained in increased clarity will be lost if families feel embarrassed or disrespected.